 Weight Loss or Weight Gain

 Everyone’s life is different.
-Your food preferences and where and when you eat are unique to you.
-By assessing your lifestyle patterns we might find that you are a 'Fruitless Feaster' or 'Swing Eater' or maybe a 'Steady Snacker' for example.
-Customizing the changes you need to make based on your personal situation can help you achieve long term success.
-Working with you the dietitian will customize a meal pattern that fits your personal situation, and she will guide you through the changes needed along the way.
+Fad diets or restrictive meal plans are rarely successful in achieving long-term success.
+Customizing the changes you need to make, based on your personal situation, can help you make gradual lifestyle changes that are sustainable.
+Working with you, the dietitian will customize a meal pattern that fits your personal situation and she will guide you through the changes needed along the way.

 Research shows that chronic inflammation has been linked with many medical conditions including diabetes, heart disease, arthritis, cancer.
 Research is also showing that many foods contain nutrients or components that can reduce inflammation.

 Healthy eating patterns have shown the benefits using food to fight inflammation.

 Busy lives can make eating well a challenge.
 Whether you are cooking for one or many, planning ahead can take the stress out of mealtime, help you eat healthy, and save time and money.
 Menu planning can be the key to putting your nutrition plans into action and achieving your nutrition goals.

 The title 'Registered Dietitian' is protected by law and can only be used by those who have met the education requirements and are registered with the College of Dietitians of Manitoba.

 The term nutritionist is NOT protected by law in most part of the country.
 This means anyone can provide nutrition advice and call themselves a nutritionist.
 They may not have reputable training in nutrition.
 Titles like 'Registered Holistic Nutritionist', 'Certified Nutritional Practitioner’, RONP, RNCP, ROHP, RHN, or CNP do not indicate that the person is a provincially-regulated professional.
 (Dietitians of Canada)

 - Many extended health care insurance plans cover dietitian services.